HarshGundecha/cheatsheet_and_doc/Java+/web/logging/spring-logging.md

 ## Suggestion
 - to prevent `application.properties` from being filled with logging config, you can put config in `logback-spring.xml` (stop judging just because it is `.xml`)
 - same as `application.properties` you define only one line for each config, the rest of configs can be included from `base.xml` of loback

+## IMP NOTES
+- there are multiple players in loggin game like
+  - logback
+  - slf4j
+  - log4j
+- read, compare and finalise which one to use

 # References
 - [How to do logging in Spring Boot - Brain Bytes